luduscybersecurity/dgen/README.md

     * pandoc_options: a list of options to provide to pandoc.
 See the pandoc documentation for more info.
 * wkhtmltopdf_config: this supplies config items to send to wkhtmltopdf and consists of a single key:
     * wkhtmltopdf_options: arguments to send to wkhtmltopdf.
 See the documentation for further details.

+There is also a global_config.yaml with the dgen executables.

 ## Variable substitution